Your questions on the Mobile Alarm.

 How to charge your mobile alarm

 It contains a rechargeable, Lithium-Ion battery just like a normal mobile phone.
 Because it does not have a screen it does not use as much power as a mobile phone.
 When delivered it we will be in the ‘power saving mode’.
 Simply plugin the supplied home charging station to a power point in the home, turn on the alarm by pressing the top side call button and you’re ready to go.
 We will already have pre-programmed the home charging station to the wearers address.
 When the wearer is at home primary location is obtained via Bluetooth from the charging station.
 The charging station also has a lithium ion battery that will hold power for 24 hours plus.
-Your 4GX Live Life Alarm should last for between 5-6 days (or more) depending on usage.
+Your 4GX Live Life Alarm should last for between 4-5 days depending on usage.

 If you are concerned that the user of the Mobile Alarm may be forgetful about recharging the pendant by default we turn on a ‘Low battery warning’ feature that will send a text message to the first contact when the battery falls below 10%.
 That way you can contact the wearer of the pendant to ask them to recharge.
 If you wanted to you can actually call the pendant to tell the wearer their battery is low.
 You can easily turn off the low battery warning, text messages by sending a simple SMS command to it from a mobile phone: LOW0